droveda/reactive-programming-course/NOTES05.md

 }
 ```

 In this example, both `.transform` and `.as` are used to double the values in the `Flux`, but `.as` can be used to return a different type if needed.
+`.transform` think about reuse.